Creative Writer

 Creative writing courses (and professional networking opportunities) are offered by a variety of provincial and national organizations.
 Some are open to writers in general, others to writers in specific genres.
 Examples include the Canadian Authors Association, Banff Centre for Arts and Creativity, Writers’ Guild of Alberta, and Alberta Magazine Publishers Association.

-Additional programs, such as workshops, conferences, or guest lectures, may be offered by community-based writing organizations, the extension departments of colleges and universities, and the continuing education divisions of school systems.
+Additional programs, such as workshops, conferences, or guest lectures, can help.
+These may be offered by community-based writing organizations, the extension departments of colleges and universities, and the continuing education divisions of school systems.
 Many Canadian universities, such as Simon Fraser University and the University of Toronto, offer online certificate and diploma creative writing programs through their continuing education departments.

 The following schools offer programs or courses that are related to this occupation but are not required to enter the field.